Payment fraud losses on the increaseCriminals using simple tricks to con customers

 Action point: Watch our video to find out how to spot phishing emails.

-- How to spot and avoid scams - our advice on how to stay safe
+- - our advice on how to stay safe

 - How to bank online safely - avoiding scams and protecting your account

-- How to deal with card fraud - what to do if money is taken from you fraudulently
+- - what to do if money is taken from you fraudulently